Statistical mechanics from quantum envariance and exchange symmetry: Resolution of the Gibbs Paradox via Quantum Indistinguishability and Entanglement

+\item The Sackur--Tetrode equation already incorporates this correction implicitly; the entanglement entropy $S_{\text{ent}}$ should therefore be interpreted as a \emph{quantum-information--theoretic origin} of the same term. \end{enumerate}

+Thus, the Gibbs paradox is resolved through the combined principles of quantum indistinguishability and envariance-induced entanglement \cite{zurek2003,deffner2016,sebastian2019book}.

-The classical Sackur–Tetrode expression~\cite{sackur1911,tetrode1912} for the entropy of an ideal monatomic gas does \textit{not} assume that the particles are distinguishable; rather, it already incorporates the indistinguishability correction through the inclusion of the $1/N!$ factor in the partition function.
+subsubsection{Validity of Quantum Corrections in Entropy Calculations} The classical Sackur–Tetrode expression~\cite{sackur1911,tetrode1912} for the entropy of an ideal monatomic gas does \textit{not} assume that the particles are distinguishable; rather, it already incorporates the indistinguishability correction through the inclusion of the $1/N!$ factor in the partition function.
 This ensures proper counting of microstates and resolves the Gibbs paradox within the classical framework.
 However, the Sackur–Tetrode formula assumes that quantum statistical effects such as exchange correlations and wavefunction overlap are negligible.
 This approximation is valid when the thermal de~Broglie wavelength $\lambda_{\text{th}} = h / \sqrt{2 \pi m k_B T}$ is much smaller than the mean interparticle spacing.
 More precisely, quantum corrections are negligible when the phase-space density satisfies $N \lambda_{\text{th}}^3 / V \ll 1$.
 Under this dilute, high-temperature condition, the effects of quantum indistinguishability become exponentially suppressed, and Eq.~\eqref{42} smoothly reduces to the classical Sackur–Tetrode form.

-\subsubsection{Breakdown of the classical Approximation at low Temperatures}
+\subsubsection{Breakdown of the Classical Approximation at Low Temperatures}

-At sufficiently low temperatures or high densities, the phase-space density can approach or exceed unity.
-In such cases, the gas enters a regime where quantum statistics dominate.
-For example, ultracold atomic gases near the Bose-Einstein condensation threshold satisfy $N \lambda_{\text{th}}^3 / V \ge 1$, signaling the breakdown of the classical picture and the necessity of incorporating quantum corrections~\cite{huang1987,pethick2008book,Pitaevskii2016BEC}.
-In these regimes entropy is no longer extensive in the classical sense, and indistinguishability, entanglement, and quantum coherence become essential.
+At sufficiently low temperatures or high densities, quantum statistics dominate \cite{huang1987,pethick2008book,Pitaevskii2016BEC}.
+Here ``classical'' refers to the extensive Sackur--Tetrode limit, where the entropy satisfies $S(\lambda N,\lambda V,\lambda E)=\lambda S(N,V,E)$.
+This regime corresponds to Maxwell--Boltzmann statistics ($\langle n_k \rangle \ll 1$), which is valid only when quantum exchange correlations are negligible.

+Near Bose--Einstein condensation the chemical potential approaches $\mu \to 0^{-}$ and exchange correlations become macroscopic.
+The resulting entropy deviations signal breakdown of the Maxwell--Boltzmann approximation rather than of thermodynamic entropy itself.